BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

 Our target audience are families that are familiar with bitcoin and hold the majority of their net worth in bitcoin.
 They want to take advantage of the security assurances of multi-key wallets and are comfortable with using more advanced technical features and human processes for inheritance planning.

-For many users, such a setup might be too advanced.
+For other users, such a setup might be too advanced.
 When choosing a specific setup, the decision should be based on factors such as the amount of bitcoin they hold, what their family situation looks like, where they live or how knowledgeable and comfortable they are with bitcoin in general.
 This line of thinking applies not only to the initial bitcoin holders themselves, but also to their heirs, as they will have to recover the funds at some point.

 ## Use case and personas
 Meet the Jones family: Bob, Alice and their two children Christina (24) and David (21).
 Bob and Alice have been saving in bitcoin for quite some time.
 They have been teaching their children how they should use and safeguard their own bitcoin wallets.